-The Fed raised the fed funds target range to 5.25-5.50% at last week's meeting, and it left the door open for further hikes if the economic data shows little signs of slowing.
-The Fed sees inflation as being elevated despite headline inflation falling to 3% in June.
+The Fed held the fed funds target range steady at 5.25-5.50% at its last meeting, but left the door open for one more hike this year if the economic data remains relatively resilient.
+The Fed sees inflation as being elevated, as headline inflation increased to 3.7% in August due to rising oil prices.
 The Fed is focused on core inflation which strips out the volatile categories of food and energy.
-Its preferred inflation gauge, core Personal Consumption Expenditures (PCE), currently sits at 4.1%, well above the 2% target.
-Additionally, the continued strength of the labor market has made the Fed more determined to slow the economy before declaring victory.
-Therefore, we believe that the Fed will raise rates once more this year despite the belief that the economy has yet to fully absorb the previous monetary policy moves.
-Our forecast is for the fed funds terminal rate to be 5.625% at year-end.
-This is 25 basis points higher than we expected previously.
-Given that we expect another rate hike, we believe that the Fed has moved back to a red light.
+Its preferred inflation gauge, core Personal Consumption Expenditures (PCE), currently sits at 3.90%, well above the 2% target.
+Additionally, the continued strength of the labor market has made the Fed more determined to slow the economy before declaring victory over inflation.
+Therefore, we believe that the Fed will raise rates once more this year as indicated in its summary of economic predictions at its September 20^{th} meeting.
+Our forecast is for the fed funds terminal rate to be 5.625% at year-end, with the Fed holding that level until at least Q3 2024.
+Given that we expect another rate hike, we believe that the Fed is at a red light.

-Internationally, the Bank of England (BoE) and European Central Bank (ECB) find themselves in similar positions to the Fed, having recently hiked interest rates to tame persistent inflation.
-The BOE raised its policy rate to 5% in June and is facing additional pressure to raise rates at its August 3rd meeting.
-As for the ECB, it raised its deposit facility to 3.75% and its main refinancing rate to 4.25% on July 27th, and like the Fed left the door open to do more, as inflation is still well above their 2% target.
+Internationally, the Bank of England (B0E) and European Central Bank (ECB) find themselves in similar positions to the Fed, having recently hiked interest rates to tame persistent inflation.
+The B0E left its policy rate at 5.25% in September, despite having the highest inflation rate of the G7 nations at 6.7%.
+As for the ECB, it raised its deposit facility to 4.00% and its main refinancing rate to 4.50% on September 14^{th} , and like the Fed left the door open to do more, as inflation is still well above their 2% target.
 We believe the willingness of international central banks to contemplate additional hikes means they too have moved back to a red light.